0xhebi/BND-Recruitment-2021-CTF-Web-Security/CatsUP! Image sharing service/Writeup.md

 Content-Disposition: form-data; name="file%22; filename=%22test.<img src=xx onerror=alert(1)>"
 ```
 <p>
 At this point I was tapping in place for a while.
 After some time passed I've decided to look up other features of the app.
 Browsed a random image of a cat and downloaded it(through save image as).
 Exiftoold the image to see if there is anything interesting there.
-There was no interesting metadata in the image itself.
+But there was no interesting metadata in the image itself.
 Got an idea of trying to sneak JavaScript again through some exif metadata like Artist/Creator.
 And that was unfortunately sanitized as well: </p>

 ```xml